iamali/derb/README.md

 # Derb

-A PHP database connection class.
+A PHP MySQL database connection class.

 ## To begin...